 When the Bible writes about breathing into our lungs or the breath that gives us life leaving and coming back to God, it is not just being poetic about air; the Holy Spirit is that biblical breath flowing within us.

 The Holy Spirit is a phenomenon outside of the New Testament.
-God made the earth and created man and woman in His image with the power of the Holy Spirit.
-The Lord God formed a people through the power of the Spirit, and through the power of the Spirit, He anointed particular persons to accomplish His salvation purposes.
+God made the earth and created man and woman in his image with the breath of God and the power of the Holy Spirit.
+The Lord God formed a people through the power of the Holy Spirit, and through the same power, he anointed particular persons to accomplish his salvation purposes.

-God’s breath inspired the words of Scripture, and it is God’s breath that enables us to receive and comprehend the texts.
+God’s breath inspired the words of Scripture, and it is the breath of God that enables us to receive and comprehend the texts.
 The Bible is a living, breathing source.
+In fact, God’s word is God himself (John 1:1).
 The same breath that motivated the production of the Bible also motivates us to hear it.
 The breath of God is present in the Bible when we read it.
-The breath of God blesses our hearing and reception of the holy word.
+The breath of God blesses our hearing and reception of the Holy Word.
 God speaks truth into our lives through the Bible.

 What Does The Breath Of God Bring Us?

-Every day of our existence, we have been breathing, and every breath represents God’s Spirit’s presence in us.
-God’s Spirit has been working through us even if we are unaware of it.
-The best part is that this mighty Spirit touches our lives in ways we might never fully comprehend or appreciate, even when unaware.
+Every day of our existence, we have been breathing, and every breath represents the presence of God’s Spirit in us.
+The Spirit of God has been working through us through the breath of God, even if we are unaware of it.
+The best part is that this mighty spirit touches our lives in ways we might never fully comprehend or appreciate.

-The next time God’s breath is depicted in Genesis, it is during the beginning, when God created human beings so that they could start living.
+The next time God’s breath is depicted in Genesis, it is during the beginning when God created human beings with our own human will so that we could start living.
 The force of God’s breath within us is directly responsible for our bodily life and fruitfulness.
-As we allow the Spirit to enter our hearts each day, He longs to give us new life, just as He gave our bodies life when He created us.
+As we allow the Holy Spirit to enter our hearts each day, he longs to give us new life, just as he gave our bodies life when he created us.

-Since the Holy Spirit is the result of God’s breath, it implies that the Holy Spirit is part of who we are.
-Given that He is a permanent inhabitant, the Holy Spirit will never depart.
+Since the Holy Spirit is the result of the breath of God, it implies that the Holy Spirit is part of who we are.
+Given that he is a permanent inhabitant, the Holy Spirit will never depart.
 Even though we may feel alone, the Holy Spirit is constantly and forever within us; thus, we are never truly alone.
 Our hearts are now permanently occupied by the breath of God.

 The Significance Of The Breath Of God

-In other words, since the fall of man, the world has been in chaos.
-Nevertheless, because of the life, death, and resurrection of Jesus Christ, all of God’s people were restored as His children once more through faith in Him and the indwelling of the Holy Spirit.
+Moreover, since the fall of man, the world has been in chaos.
+Nevertheless, because of the life, death, and resurrection of Jesus Christ, all of God’s people were restored as his children once more through faith and the indwelling of the Holy Spirit.

 10 Powerful Bible Verses About The Breath Of God

-Knowing, brethren, that you are God’s chosen people, for our message did not come to you merely in word, but also in life-giving power, in the Holy Spirit, and with full conviction.
-Just for your own information, the type of men we demonstrated to be among you for your benefit.
+Knowing, brethren, that you are God’s chosen people, for our message did not come to you merely in word but also in life-giving power, in the Holy Spirit, and with full conviction, just for your own information, the type of men we demonstrated to be among you is for your benefit.

 — 1 Thessalonians 1:4–5